Test-Time Training on Video Streams: Introduction

 For online TTT, parameters after training on $x_t$ carry over as initialization for training on $x_{t+1}$.
 We call this the \emph{implicit memory}.
-Because such an initialization is usually quite good to begin with, most of the gains from online TTT are realized with only gradient step per frame.
-Not surprisingly, the effectiveness of both explicit and implicit memory depends on \emph{temporal smoothness} -- the rather general property that $x_t$ and $x_{t+1}$ are similar.
+Because such an initialization is usually quite good to begin with, most of the benefit from online TTT is realized with only one gradient step per frame.
+Not surprisingly, the effectiveness of both explicit and implicit memory depends on \emph{temporal smoothness} -- that $x_t$ and $x_{t+1}$ are similar.
 In Section \ref{analysis}, we conduct ablations on both explicit and implicit memory, and develop a theory based on bias-variance trade-off under smoothness.

 Experiments in this paper are also of practical interests, besides conceptual ones.
-Models for many computer vision tasks are trained with large datasets of still images, e.g. COCO~\cite{lin2014microsoft} for segmentation, but deployed on video streams.
-The default is to naively run such models frame-by-frame, since averaging across a sliding window of predictions, a.k.a. temporal smoothing, offers little improvement.
+Models for many computer vision tasks are trained with large datasets of still images, e.g. COCO, for segmentation, but deployed on video streams.
+The default is to naively run such models frame-by-frame, since temporal smoothing (i.e. averaging across a sliding window of predictions) offers little improvement.
 Online TTT significantly improves prediction quality on three real-world video datasets, for four tasks: semantic, instance and panoptic segmentation, and colorization.
-Figure~\ref{fig-bars} visualizes results for the first three tasks with reliable metrics.
+Figure~\ref{fig-bars} visualizes results for the first three tasks (since metrics for colorization are less reliable): \textbf{online TTT beats even the offline oracle.}

 We also collect a new video dataset with dense annotations -- COCO Videos.
 These videos are orders of magnitude longer than in other public datasets, and contain much harder scenes from diverse daily-life scenarios.
 Longer and more challenging videos better showcase the importance of locality, making it even harder to perform well on all futures at once.
-The relative improvements on COCO Videos are, respectively, 45\% and 66\% for instance and panoptic segmentation.
+The improvements on COCO Videos are, respectively, more than 2.2$\times$ and 1.5$\times$ for instance and panoptic segmentation.